Bhupesh-V/Bhupesh-V.github.io/about.md

 I log whatever new I learn, Go to <a href="https://bhupesh.codes/til/"  class="mark">bhupesh.codes/til</a> to see some of it.

 ### 🦄 FOLLOW ME
-I use Twitter 🐦.
-[Follow me](https://twitter.com/bhupeshimself) to learn more about technology & people.
+I use Twitter 🐦. <a href="https://twitter.com/bhupeshimself?ref_src=twsrc%5Etfw" class="twitter-follow-button" data-show-count="false">Follow @bhupeshimself</a><script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script> to learn more about technology & people.
 <br>

 You can invite me on [LinkedIn](https://www.linkedin.com/in/bhupesh-v/).
 Please introduce yourself when sending an invitation.

 ### 👨🏾‍💻 Find me on DEV